-Professor Linda Hogan was a Principal Investigator on 'Visioning Ecumenism for the 21st Century: Diversity, Dialogue and Reconciliation' project.
+Professor Linda Hogan was a Principal Investigator on the 'Visioning Ecumenism for the 21st Century: Diversity, Dialogue and Reconciliation' project.
 This three-year project was funded by the Irish Research Council.
 The project evaluated the contributions of ecumenism in Ireland and globally, and identified key areas in which ecumenics contributes to conversations about theological and cultural diversity, immigration, inter-faith dialogue and reconciliation.

 The project has resulted in numerous publications and online learning resources.
 It also provided the basis for a major international conference to mark the centenary of the 1910 Edinburgh Missionary Conference.
 Associate Researchers included: Professor Gladys Ganiel, Professor Andrew Pierce, Professor Geraldine Smyth, Professor David Tombs and Professor John D'Arcy May.
 More than 40 publications were produced by associated researchers during the project time.

 • Modernity and Modernism: Interpreting the Roots of Religious Crisis (2008-2009)